ronaldpereira/pacmaze-q-learning/README.md

 optional arguments:
   -h, --help            show this help message and exit -l LEARNING_RATE, --learning_rate LEARNING_RATE
                         Learning Rate for Q-Learning.
+Must be greater than 0.
+                        (Default:0.1)
-(Default:0.1) -e EPSILON_GREEDY, --epsilon_greedy EPSILON_GREEDY
+  -e EPSILON_GREEDY, --epsilon_greedy EPSILON_GREEDY
                         Epsilon Greedy for random actions.
 It will decrease by 0.01 for each iteration made.
+Must be in interval [0, 1] (Default: 0.8)
-(Default: 0.8) -n N_ITERATIONS, --n_iterations N_ITERATIONS
+  -n N_ITERATIONS, --n_iterations N_ITERATIONS
                         Number of Q-Learning iterations.
+Must be greater than
-(Default: 500)
+                        0. (Default: 500)
 ```